build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 - [Amazon EMR CLI](https://github.com/awslabs/amazon-emr-cli)
 - [EMR Serverless sample code](https://github.com/aws-samples/emr-serverless-samples)

-If you enjoyed this tutorial, found any issues, or have feedback us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>
+If you enjoyed this tutorial, found any issues, or have feedback for us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>